wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

    This `npm install` will also "npm install" the client code.
    If you need to change the client code (and you don't), just run `npm run client-build` again to rebuild the `bundle.js`.
 1. `$ npm test`.
-You will see most tests fail.
+You will see some tests fail.
    These are tests for the code you will write.
-Some of them are written, and some you need to write yourself.
 There are three tests:
    * `render-component-spec.js`: the tests that raise the app and check that it serves the HTML and JS correctly.
    * `db-spec.js`: you've already written that in the previous exercise, so no need to do anything here.
-   * `e2e-spec.js`: the end to end tests that run the server as a command line and tests is using a headless browser (ZombieJS), and so can also test the client-side cod.
+   * `e2e-spec.js`: the end to end tests that run the server as a command line and tests it using a headless browser (ZombieJS), and so can also test the client-side code.
      These tests are fully written for you, but feel free to read them to understand how to write E2E tests.
 1. Implement the missing functions and tests.